lbragstad/notes/fernet-notes.md

 Your `key_repository` will tell keystone where to look for Fernet keys.
 This could be anywhere, really.
 Currently, keystone supports a file-backed repository.
 It's not to say that an interface could pull keys out of another storage system.
-Technically, this is the "fast", "cheap", or "good" argument, pick two!
+This is similar to the "fast", "cheap", or "good" argument, pick two!

 Storing your keys on disk, in `/etc/keystone/fernet_keys/` for example, has the